Tony Lovell

 Anthony Lovell, (9 August 1919 – 17 August 1945) was a fighter pilot and flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with the destruction of at least 22 aircraft.

 Born in Ceylon, Lovell joined the RAF in 1937, and was serving with No. 41 Squadron at the time of the outbreak of the Second World War.
 He served throughout most of the Battle of Britain, achieving a number of his aerial victories.
 He subsequently commanded No. 145 Squadron from late 1941 to early 1942.
 Later that year he was sent to Malta where he led No. 1435 Squadron, achieving several more aerial victories.
 He served in a series of staff and instructing roles, in addition to two periods as a leader of fighter wings during the campaign in Italy.
 He was killed in a flying accident shortly after the war in Europe had ended.

 Early life

-Anthony Desmond Joseph Lovell was born on 9 August 1919 in Ceylon, British india.
+Anthony Desmond Joseph Lovell was born on 9 August 1919 in Ceylon.
 His parents, Stuart C. A. Lovell and Clare Mary Lovell, were from Portrush, Northern Ireland.
 He was educated in England, at Ampleforth College.
 In 1937, he joined the Royal Air Force (RAF) on a short service commission, commencing his training on 25 October.
 Successfully completing this initial phase of training, he was commissioned as acting pilot officer on 9 January 1938.
 He proceeded onto No. 6 Flying Training School at RAF Netheravon for flight instruction upon completion of which, later the same year, he was posted to No. 41 Squadron.
 At the time Lovell joined the squadron, it was operating Supermarine Spitfire fighters from RAF Catterick.
 His pilot officer rank was confirmed on 25 October.